himmAllRight/himmAllRight-source/content/post/trading-mbp16-for-m1air.md

 - The 16 was and still is an amazing machine, and I will miss it.
 However, the m1 air is also a remarkable machine, and actually fits my current needs a bit better.

+- I need it as my portable laptop, *secondary* computer, and my mac.
+I think the m1 air will fill all of those roles amazingly.
+If I needed a laptop to be my *main* machine...
+I would probably be waiting for newer M1s to be released.

+- Ultimately, it was the combination of the M1 macs being *very* good, combined with the fact that an air-like laptop actually fit my use case better (assuming it was good), is what finalized this decision.

 But more on those thoughts later...